LucyQ19/liriNodeApp/README.md

 To use liriNodeApp from your local environment:

-1. Get an API key for Spotify here: <https://developer.spotify.com/my-applications/#!/> and create and .dotenv file.
+1. Get an API key for Spotify here: <https://developer.spotify.com/my-applications/#!/>.
 2. Clone my repo using the command line.
 3. Change the directory to the cloned repo.
+4. Create a dotenv file and put client ID and client secret passwordinto it.
 4. Install all required NPM packages by typing npm install.
 5. Start the application server on the command line by typing node lire.js following one of the commands below.